DanielTockan/Crypto-Tracker/README.md

 ![Insomnia](./screenshots/get_crypto.png)

-This information was perfect to make a crypto market tracker, ranking coins in terms of makret cap.
+This information was perfect to make a crypto market tracker, ranking coins in terms of market cap.
 All datapoints that I wanted would be displayed in a row, with each coin having its own row. <br>

 To illustrate: